 Does hand sanitizer need to be in a quart bag?

-You can bring one bottle of 12 ounces / 355 ml through the security checkpoint for personal use, ( germ x or any other brand )you don’t need to place your hand sanitizer in a quart size bag as it needs to be screened separately.
+You can bring only containers or bottles of 3.4 ounces / 100 ml through the security checkpoint for personal use, ( germ x or any other brand ) you will need to place your hand sanitizer in a quart size bag as it needs to be screened separately.

 Here is what the TSA stated on its website: